Your Guide to Navigating the Los Angeles Criminal Courts

 Retain a Trusted Van Nuys Criminal Defense Lawyer When Facing the Criminal Court Downtown

 It’s always best to retain an attorney who is conveniently located near the courthouse where your case is being heard.
-Located at 14401 Sylvan St., Suite 201, Van Nuys, CA 91401, the Law Office of Christopher Chaney is just a block away from the Van Nuys Criminal Court building, so if you are facing a criminal case here, our attorneys are ready to assist you.
+It will help you in many ways to protect your rights as a person in the courtroom.
+Located at 14401 Sylvan St., Suite 229, Van Nuys, CA 91401, the Law Offices of Christopher Chaney is just a block away from the Van Nuys Criminal Court building, so if you are facing a criminal case here, our attorneys are ready to assist you.
+You can reach out to us with details of your case, case number, case documents, and details of your charges.